ComparativeGenomicsToolkit/hal/README.md

 From the same parent directory where you downloaded HAL:

-	  git clone git://github.com/benedictpaten/sonLib.git
+	  git clone git://github.com/ComparativeGenomicsToolkit/sonLib.git
 	  pushd sonLib && make && popd

-If sonLib and HAL are not sister directories, update hal/include.mk and change

-`sonLibRootDir=${rootPath}/../sonLib`

-to reflect the absolute pathname of the directory where you installed sonLib
+If sonLib and HAL are not sister directories, set the sonLibRootDir `make` macro to reflect the absolute pathname of the directory where you installed sonLib:

+    sonLibRootDir=/path/to/sonLib

+either in an include.local.mk file top level hal/ directory, or as a `make` command argument, e.g.:

+    pushd sonLib && make sonLibRootDir=/path/to/sonLib && popd

 #### Optional support of reading HAL files over HTTP via UCSC's URL Data Cache (UDC)